shuangyinli/ECG-DiReNet/README.md

 # ECG-DiReNet

-## Why Use ECG-DiReNet for The diagnosis of atrial substrate status?
+## Why Use ECG-DiReNet for the Diagnosis of Atrial Substrate Status?

 The diagnosis of atrial substrate status is critical for cardiac patients, but current methods are often expensive, invasive, and complex.
 While personalized electrocardiographic (ECG) data offers a non-invasive alternative, the scarcity of ECG data annotated with atrial substrate status has significantly hindered the development of accurate deep learning models.